ClientEarth Privacy Notice

 Communications, Fundraising and Online Donations

-• We will keep your personal data received when you sign up to our updates and information on your donations and interactions with us for the duration of your relationship with us or as long as you are in contact with us, and up to two years after.
+We will keep your personal data received when you sign up to our updates and information on your donations and interactions with us for the duration of your relationship with us or as long as you are in contact with us, and for up to either seven or ten years (based on jurisdiction) after that time, as is required under law (e.g. financial record keeping, for example) or our legitimate interest for retention of financial and donation information.
 We will consider you to be in contact with us when you open our emails or take further actions through our web resources.

 Where we transfer and store it

 Some of the service providers described or identified in section 4 above, including some of our IT service providers, are based outside the UK and European Economic Area in countries which have different data protection laws to the UK.
 Your information may also be accessed by campaign partners, ClientEarth offices or sister entities in other countries.
-Where we store or share data outside the UK and EEA, we put in place appropriate safeguards to ensure that your information and rights in respect of your information are protected.
-If you would like more detail about these safeguards, please contact us at info@clientearth.org.
+Where we store or share data outside the UK and EEA, we put in place appropriate measures, including the SCCs / IDTA and practical safeguards to ensure security, to ensure that your information and rights in respect of your information are protected If you would like more detail about these measures, please contact us at dataprotection@clientearth.org.

 Your Rights